About Dr. Mona

 I don’t know if I should breast or bottle feed?
 Or both?

-When I became a mom to my son Ryaan and again in 2023 to my daughter Vera, and I experienced all the same thoughts and feelings many new moms do.
+I became a mom in 2019 to my son Ryaan and again in 2023 to my daughter Vera, and I experienced all the same thoughts and feelings many new moms do.

 And it changed me as a doctor.

 Now I know the real questions all moms have are:

 Dr. Mona takes the complexity out of parenting and medical advice